-I am a much better mother, and I am doing work I really love because I had the presence of mind to move my life away from problem drinking.
-I am simply living a more sincere, cheerful, and forthright lifestyle.”
+I am a much better mother and am doing work I love because I had the presence of mind to move my life away from problem drinking.
+I live a more sincere, cheerful, and forthright lifestyle.”

 If you are ready to get some help with your drinking.

 Click here to reserve your place on Craig Beck’s next FREE quit drinking webinar.

 Quitting drinking does not have to be painful or difficult.
 There are now much more logical and private ways of dealing with this issue than in the days gone by.